jpaulorc/streamlit_stackoverflow/README.md

 ### What this project can do

-This project will help us to understand some information about Stack Overflow.
+This project will answer some information about Stack Overflow.

 These questions will be answered: